 |Opportunity Amount by Source/Medium|

 Finally, the dashboard is ready.
-Now you can share this online marketing dashboard with your sales and marketing teams, CEO, and analysts by enabling access permission to it and then simply copying the URL from the address bar and sharing.
+Now you can share this ads campaign performance dashboard with your sales and marketing teams, CEO, and analysts by enabling access permission to it and then simply copying the URL from the address bar and sharing.
 Refer to this overview for more detail on sharing dashboards.

 We hope this article helps you monitor online marketing performance with analytics data from Google Analytics and Salesforce through a dashboard using Bold BI.
 If you have any questions or need clarification, please use the comments section available below.
 You can also contact us by submitting your questions on the Bold BI contact page, or if you already have an account, you can log in to submit your support question.
 Bold BI dashboards now come with a 15-day free trial with no credit card information required.
 We welcome you to start a free trial and experience Bold BI for yourself.